shray-ya-sing/core-models-addin/docs/testing/testing-guide.md

 ## Testing Categories

-The testing is organized into three levels:
+The testing is organized into four levels:

 1. **Workbook-level**: Questions about the entire financial model
 2. **Worksheet-level**: Questions about specific worksheets
 3. **Cell Range-level**: Questions about specific cells or ranges
+4. **Command Execution**: Testing the add-in's ability to modify the workbook

 ## Test Cases

-Some sample questions that might be useful for testing the different scenarios are suggested below:
+Some sample questions that might be useful for testing the different scenarios are suggested below.
+For command execution, we've provided a comprehensive set of tests organized by operation type.

 ### Workbook-Level Questions